Almost There and Back Again: A Fat Man’s Tale

 “The Biology of Anxiety” page of Psychology Today website

 This is not to say that anyone who experiences a period of intense anxiety has an anxiety disorder.
-Some of us, though, experience them frequently and sometimes for much longer durations that our more neuro-typical friends.
+Some of us, though, experience them frequently and sometimes for much longer durations than our more neuro-typical friends.

 Anxiety is mental AND physical